All about Wild Boar Fell

 My favourite route up Wild Boar Fell starts from Cotegill Bridge which spans the Settle-Carlisle railway line.
 From there the route is an anti-clockwise loop taking in both Wild Boar Fell and its neighbour Swarth Fell.
 In total its about 7.5 miles long.

 There are a few spots in which to park a car on the south side of Cotegill Bridge.
-On the May day I chose to do the walk I arrived late on in the afternoon and there were plenty of cars parked there.
+On the May day I chose to go camping I arrived late on in the afternoon and there were plenty of cars parked there.
 I still managed to find a space though.
 I suspect the vantage point from the bridge attracts plenty of trainspotters.

 Plus the view of Wild Boar Fell from here worth pausing for.